modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-15-sect-2.md

 	“It is not the task for us as econometricians and social engineers to go into a detailed discussion of the political system.
 Somewhere in the hierarchy of sciences a line of demarcation has to be drawn.
 And here is where we find the line of demarcation for the econometric planner.”

-	**6. THE TRANSITION TOWARDS ECONOMIC PLANNING AT THE NATIONAL LEVEL**
+	**6. THE TRANSITION TOWARDS ECONOMIC PLANNING AT THE NATIONAL LEVEL.**

 	“Any econometrician who wants to see practical application of his science, will be highly concerned with applications to economic planning at the national level.”